 Hi!
 I’m Jacqueline Nesi, a psychologist and professor at Brown University, co-founder of Tech Without Stress (@techwithoutstress), and mom of two young kids.
 Here at Techno Sapiens, I share the latest research and practical tips on psychology, technology, and parenting.
-Subscribe to join 20,000+ readers, and if you like it, please share Techno Sapiens with a friend!
+Subscribe to join us, and if you like it, please share Techno Sapiens with a friend!

 4 min read